thabanidev/thabanidev/README.md

 ## Achievements:

-* **2023 Hackathon Participant (Teamwork):** Collaborated on building an AI Stock Market Prediction system (Python, MySQL, TensorFlow).
+* **2023 Hackathon Winners (Teamwork):** Collaborated on building an AI Stock Market Prediction system (Python, MySQL, TensorFlow).
+This was a hackatjon held at my college.
 * **2022 Website Development Competition Participant:** Participated in developing a full-stack website (HTML, JavaScript, PHP) with a team.
+This was also a hackatjon held at my college.

 ## Current Projects: